girishgoudar/Office365SPAContacts/README.md

 Initially, no permissions will be selected, as the app is not registered to consume any services yet.
 Select Users and Groups and then click Permissions
-In the Users and Groups Permissions dialog, select Enable sign-on and read users profiles' and click Apply Select My Files and then click Permissions
+In the Users and Groups Permissions dialog, select Enable sign-on and read users profiles' and click Apply Select Contacts and then click Permissions
-In the My Files Permissions dialog, select both Read users' files and Edit or delete users' files then click Apply Click Ok
+In the Contact Permissions dialog, select both Read and write user contacts and Read user contacts then click Apply Click Ok
 After clicking OK, Office 365 client libraries (in the form of NuGet packages) for connecting to Office 365 APIs will be added to your project.